samparkewolfe/Sound_Control/README.md

     * Divide stuff up with sample content.

 * Undo button for last recording sessions.
 (Done)
+	* Training too many times is causing really bad lag.
 		* Granulator + Dumb Camera was too slow.
-		* Definitely to do with training too many times.

 * Piano sampler which you map areas of the piano to the sensor positions.